Michelle Pao: Vittsjö GIK

-Pao was the 24th selection in 2014 NWSL College Draft by Sky Blue FC.
-However, Michelle Pao did not join Sky Blue and instead went to play for Vittsjö GIK in Sweden.
+Pao was the 24th selection in the 2014 NWSL College Draft by Sky Blue FC, but went to play for Vittsjö GIK in Sweden instead.

-Nojima Stella Kanagawa Sagamihara
+Nojima Stella

-In February 2016, Japan Women's Football League Division 2 club Nojima Stella Kanagawa Sagamihara announced that the club had signed Pao.
+In February 2016, Japan Women's Football League Division 2 club Nojima Stella announced that the club had signed Pao.
 Pao finished the 2016 season as the top scorer with 11 goals in the 2016 L. League Division 2.
 Nojima Stella Kanagawa Sagamihara finished first in the Division 2 and thus promoted first in history to the Division 1.

-On 8 December 2017, Pao announced her retirement from professional soccer career at the end of the 2017 season.
+On 8 December 2017, Pao announced her retirement from professional football at the end of the 2017 season.

-Taiwan women's league
+Return to Taiwan

-Since 2018 season, she joined Taichung Blue Whale, a semi-professional club playing in Taiwan Mulan Football League.
+In 2018, Pao signed for Taichung Blue Whale in the Taiwan Mulan Football League.

-Due to cancellation of matches starting in May 2021 just after her 29th birthday in September she said would be leaving Taichung Blue Whale to return to California.
+The move lasted until her retirement three years later.

 International

 Michelle Pao played for Chinese Taipei women's national football team in 2016 AFC Women's Olympic Qualifying Tournament and scored a goal in the second round against Jordan women's national football team.